HOW TO JOIN

 One of the most popular single handed boats for adults.
 Very simple to rig and launch but you are likely to get wet!

-The Oppie is a small, single-handed sailing dinghy intended for use by children up to the age of 15 (depends on size of the child).
+The Club has two Oppies which are small, single-handed sailing dinghy intended for use by children up to the age of 15 (depends on size of the child).
 It very popular and the ideal boat for children to learn in.

 The club is run for the benefit of its members.
 The committee are elected by members at the AGM and are responsible for ensuring the club runs smoothly.

-- Committee members – Carol Watson, Caroline Dixey,, Alan Davis, Kate Dulieu, Aaron Male, Ian Mason, Kira Mason, Tim Edmunds, Drew Wilton
+- Committee members – Caroline Dixey,, Alan Davis, Kate Dulieu, Ian Mason, Kira Mason, Drew Wilton, Val Khambatta, Emily Greves, Martin Mills (ex-officio), Robin Slatter (ex-officio)

 - Secretary: Amanda Brooks